 Bipolar disorder and lying: Is there a link?

-There is no clinical proof that bipolar disorder increases the frequency of lying.
-A tendency to do so is commonly reported by people with the disorder and their families, however.
+There is no clinical proof that bipolar disorder increases the frequency of lying, although people with the disorder, and their families, often report this tendency.

-During a manic mood, says Madelyn Heslet, who shares her experience on a community website, The Mighty, "Any healthy or realistic thought goes out of the window."
+During a manic mood, says Madelyn Heslet, who blogs about her bipolar experience on a website called The Mighty, "any healthy or realistic thought goes out of the window."

 Effects of mania

-They include hallucinations.
-The person may see, hear, or smell things that others do not.
+Some people experience psychotic symptoms with bipolar disorder.
+These include hallucinations when the person may see, hear, or smell things that others do not.
 The perceptions can appear real to the person who is experiencing them.

-A manic episode can involve delusions of grandeur.
-The person may really believe that they are someone important, or that they have friends in high places.
+With psychosis, a manic episode can involve delusions of grandeur.
+The person may genuinely believe that they are someone of great importance, or that they have friends in high places.

-The mania convinces Heslet, she says, that it is acceptable to overreact when upset, to be excessively angry, and say hurtful and malicious things.
+In Heslet's case, she says the mania convinces her that it is acceptable to overreact when upset, to be excessively angry, and to say hurtful and malicious things.

 Heslet notes that someone in a manic mood may believe they are immune to injury or harm.
 This can lead to impulsive or hazardous behavior, such as ill-advised sexual experiences, or an uncontrolled shopping spree.

 This kind of activity can lead the person into trouble.
-Any person who is in trouble, whether they have bipolar disorder or not, can be tempted to lie in order to cover up their wrongdoing, or to convince themselves or others that they did not do anything wrong.
-Bipolar disorder may simply increase the chance of a person being in this situation.
+If a person is in trouble, whether or not they have bipolar disorder, they may lie to cover up their wrongdoing or to convince themselves or others that they did not do anything wrong.
+Bipolar disorder may increase the chance of a person being in this situation.

-The need for self-preservation, combined with a desire for excitement and a belief that one cannot be harmed, could combine to increase the risk of telling a lie.
+Self-preservation combined with a desire for excitement and a belief that one is impervious to harm could increase the risk of telling a lie.